-Label Description Keepalive Interval The specified keepalive interval for the PCEP session DeadTimer Interval The specified dead time interval for the PCEP session Capabilities List The capabilities list for the PCEP session Address The local IP address of the PCEP speaker Report Path Constraints Indicates whether to include LSP path constraints in the PCE report messages sent from the PCC to a PCE Open Wait Timer The value of the open wait timer for the PCEP session Keep Wait Timer The value of the keep wait timer for the PCEP session Sync Timer The value of the synchronization timer for the PCEP session Request Timer The value of the request timer for the PCEP session Connection Timer The value of the keep wait timer for the PCEP session Allow Negotiations Indicates where negotiations between PCEP PCC and PCE are allowed Max Sessions The maximum number of PCEP sessions on the router Max Unknown Req The maximum number of unknown requests for PCEP sessions on the router lsp-db [lsp-type /sp-type] [delegated-pce ip-address]
+Label Description Keepalive Interval The specified keepalive interval for the PCEP session DeadTimer Interval The specified dead time interval for the PCEP session Capabilities List The capabilities list for the PCEP session Address The local IP address of the PCEP speaker Report Path Constraints Indicates whether to include LSP path constraints in the PCE report messages sent from the PCC to a PCE Open Wait Timer The value of the open wait timer for the PCEP session Keep Wait Timer The value of the keep wait timer for the PCEP session Sync Timer The value of the synchronization timer for the PCEP session Request Timer The value of the request timer for the PCEP session Connection Timer The value of the keep wait timer for the PCEP session Allow Negotiations Indicates where negotiations between PCEP PCC and PCE are allowed Max Sessions The maximum number of PCEP sessions on the router Max Unknown Req The maximum number of unknown requests for PCEP sessions on the router lsp-db lsp-type specifies the type of LSP to display.
+The only available option is RSVP-TE point-to-point LSPs (rsvp-p2p).

-Isp-db

-lsp-db [lsp-type | sp-type] from ip-address [delegated-pce ip-address]

-Isp-db [Isp-type | Isp |

-lsp-db [lsp-type | lsp-type] to ip-address [tunnel-id [tunnel-id]]

-lsp-db [lsp-type |sp-type] tunnel-id [tunnel-id]
+Isp-db [Isp-type /sp-type] [delegated-pce ip-address] Isp-db [Isp-type /sp-type] from ip-address [delegated-pce ip-address] Isp-db [Isp-type /sp-type] Isp /sp-name [delegated-pce ip-address] Isp-db [Isp-type /sp-type] to ip-address [tunnel-id [tunnel-id]] Isp-db [Isp-type /sp-type] tunnel-id [tunnel-id]